Southwest Cay: 1975 – Capture by South Vietnam

-In 1975, a party was held for the Filipino commanding officer at Northeast Cay.
-Filipino forces guarding the Southwest Cay attended the party and upon their return, found that the South Vietnamese, who were then allies, had occupied the island in their absence.

 Southwest Cay is near the northern edge of the Spratly Islands in the South China Sea.
 It is just northwest of Dangerous Ground in the North Danger Reef group, which also contains the Filipino-occupied Northeast Cay (Parola), the South Vietnamese-occupied South Reef, and the unoccupied North Reef.
 Southwest Cay and Northeast Cay are just 1.75 miles (2.82 km) apart, and each island is visible from the other.

-The incident took place when all the Filipino soldiers guarding Southwest Cay (Pugad) left to attend to the birthday party of their commanding officer who was based on Northeast Cay (Parola).
+Sometime in 1975, all the Filipino soldiers guarding Southwest Cay (Pugad) left to attend to the birthday party of their commanding officer who was based on Northeast Cay (Parola).
 A storm that day is also believed to have influenced the soldiers to regroup temporarily on Parola.
 A report also came out saying that South Vietnamese officials managed to send prostitutes to the birthday party to lure the Filipino soldiers guarding Pugad.
 It was said to be a "present" to the Filipino commander for his birthday, and as a move of South Vietnamese forces to befriend all Filipino soldiers guarding the Spratlys.
 Filipino soldiers did not expect that South Vietnam would resort to foul play since both the Philippines and South Vietnam, together with the United States, were allies in the Vietnam War.
 This tactic is believed to be the reason why South Vietnamese forces knew that the Filipino soldiers left the island, an action that is usually kept confidential.

 After the party and after the weather cleared out, the returning soldiers were surprised that a company of South Vietnamese soldiers were already on the island.
 The South Vietnamese flag replaced the Filipino flag flying on the pole erected by Filipino soldiers.
 The Filipino soldiers returned to Parola immediately for fear that Parola would be the next target.
 After higher-ups of the Philippines were informed about the situation, they instructed the troops based in Parola and Pagasa (Thitu Island) to stay on red alert status.
 For the following mornings, the only thing the Filipino soldiers could do on Parola was to "curse" while South Vietnamese soldiers on Pugad sang their national anthem.
 Malacañang officials, who did not want to compromise the alliance while the Vietnam War was still being fought, decided to remain silent.